rtunazzz/Craper/README.md

 ## What does this do?
 This script can scrape product images from various websites (listed below) by their product IDs.
 Those product IDs then can be used to get early links/ early PIDs for each website.

+When the command is ran, it looks for new products, saves any new ones into a database and sends you a Discord webhook for each new product found.

 <br></br>

 # Supported sites